-The vocabulary for classroom objects in Spanish, los objetos de la clase, may be very useful especially if you are in school or if you are planning to study Spanish in a classroom in the future.
-In this lesson you will read and listen to several examples using a list of classroom items in Spanish.
-Besides we will make use of the vocabulary and grammar structures we have covered in previous lessons such as colors, demonstrative adjectives, definite articles and the verbs SER and ESTAR.
+The vocabulary for classroom objects in Spanish (los objetos de la clase) may be very useful at school and also in many other settings.
+In this lesson, you will read and listen to several examples using a list of classroom items.
+Besides, we will make use of the vocabulary and grammar structures we have covered in previous lessons such as colors, demonstrative adjectives, definite articles and the verbs SER and ESTAR.
 Let’s begin…

 Vocabulary Introduction: A list of common classroom items in Spanish

-First of all, we may refer to the things in classroom in Spanish as both “Los artículos del aula de clases” and “Los objetos de la clase“.
-We will begin by looking at a picture containing several of these items.
+First, we may refer to the things in classroom in Spanish as both “Los artículos del aula de clases” and “Los objetos de la clase“.
+Please take a look at this picture showing several of these items.
 We will see them in sentences later to hear their pronunciation and how they could be used in real contexts.